selwynpolit/d9book/book/index.md

   - icon: 📚
     title: Entities
-    details: More entities - the primary building blocks of Drupal
+    details: The primary building blocks of Drupal
     link: /entities

+  - icon: 📅
+    title: Events
+    details: Allowing different components of the system to interact and communicate with each other by subscribing and dispatching events.
+    link: /events

   - icon: ☑️
     title: Forms